ADA Web Accessibility Compliance

 What is ADA Compliance?

-The Department of Justice (DOJ) published the Americans with Disabilities Act (ADA) Standards for Accessible Design in September 2010.
+Over time, the accessibility requirements have expanded.
+The Department of Justice (DOJ) published the Americans with Disabilities Act (ADA) Compliance Standards for accessible design in September 2010.
 These standards state that all electronic and information technology must be accessible to people with disabilities.

-The ADA differs from Section 508 regulations, which are an amendment to the Rehabilitation Act of 1973 and apply to all information technology, including computer hardware, software and documentation.
+The ADA differs from Section 508 regulations, which amend the Rehabilitation Act of 1973 and apply to all information technology, including computer hardware, software, and documentation.

 Who needs to follow these requirements?